 District 287 administers state-mandated tests to all eligible students.
 To opt out of these state tests (e.g., Minnesota Comprehensive Assessments (MCA) and Minnesota Test of Academic Skills (MTAS)), the parent/guardian must complete the form below and return it to the student’s school.
 Please submit this form to your student’s school no later than January 15 of the academic school year.
 For students who enroll after a statewide testing window begins, please submit the form within two weeks of enrollment.
 A new refusal form is required each year parents/guardians wish to opt the student out of state tests.

-The survey is group administered - typically on a computer - and takes about 20 minutes to complete.
-Your school may measure students in grades 3 through 12 and transition programs twice per school year, in order to track how students’ perspectives have changed.
+Your school may measure students in grades 2 through 12 and transition programs twice per school year, in order to track how students’ perspectives have changed.

 For more information, please contact your school’s administrators.